AquaAuma/cross-sector_resource_change/README.md

-# cross-sector resource change and impacts for trade and cooperation
+# cross-sector resource change & impacts on trade and cooperation

 Repository with analysis on short-term and long-term exposure to resource change across sectors of fisheries, water, and agriculture.